-Housing The Red River Neighborhood is located south of the Red River, north of College Street and east of the Cumberland River.
+HUD Approval Date: % of Low/ Mod: Revital Type: Housing Other Revital Description: Identify the neighborhood boundaries for this target area.
+The Red River Neighborhood is located south of the Red River, north of College Street and east of the Cumberland River.
 It is located in Census Tract 1008.
+Include specific housing and commercial characteristics of this target area.
 The census tract includes Austin Peay State University and Lincoln Homes public housing with 208 units.
 Median household income is \$22,688 and there area 985 housing units in the census tract.
 235 units are vacant at a 24% rate and 750 units are occupied with a 76% rate.
 The majority of housing units were built before 1980.
 727 housing units were built between 1939-1990.
 The median value of a house in the area is \$68,200.
 There is an abandoned meat processing plat that needs to be removed.
 A mixture of industrial and commercial parcels exist along Kraft Street making it difficult to define the area.
+How did your consultation and citizen participation process help you to identify this neighborhood as a target area?
 (Source: 2018 ACS-5 year Estimates Data Profiles) A public meeting was held on January 15, 2020 at Burt Elementary School.
 A second public meeting was held on March 5, 2020 at the Burt-Cobb Community Center.
 Local business leaders, community leaders, and the general public had input on the needs of the area.
 The unemployment rate is 17.4% and more jobs are needed for area residents.
 45.3% of families live below the poverty level.
 There is a high rental rate in this area which makes it a transient dominated area.
 More owner-occupied housing is needed to stablize the area and mixed income housing is also needed.
 Public housing has applied for the Rental Demonstration Program (RAD).
 There needs to be some type of buffer betrween the factories and industrial uses around the housing areas.